The error and perturbation bounds of the general absolute value equations: Conclusion

 \section{Conclusion}

 In this paper, by introducing a class of absolute value functions, the frameworks of error and perturbation bounds for two types of absolute value equations (AVEs) have been established.
-After then, by applying the absolute value equations, the frameworks of error and perturbation bounds for the horizontal linear complementarity problem (HLCP) are obtained.
-Incidentally, some equal new frameworks of error bounds for linear complementarity problem (LCP) are given and its more general perturbation bound is presented as well.
-Besides, without limiting the matrix type, some computable estimates for the above upper bounds are given, which are sharper than some existing results under certain conditions.
+Besides, without limiting the matrix type, some computable estimates for the above upper bounds are given.
+As an application, a new approach for some existing perturbation bounds of the LCP in \cite{Chen07} is provided.
 In addition, some numerical examples for absolute value equations from the LCP are given to show the feasibility of the proposed perturbation bounds.